 Although Aston Martin has been producing highly sought-after luxury cars for over a century, this isn’t to say that its shares resemble a viable investment.
 On the contrary, you need to perform some homework on the credentials of Aston Martin before making a purchase.
 In doing so, you can be 100% sure that the shares are right for your long-term investing goals.

 As we briefly noted earlier, Aston Martin was one of the shock IPOs of recent years.
 This is because although the firm has been making cars since 1913 – it only went through the floatation process in 2018.
 Nevertheless, the subsequent IPO was held via the London Stock Exchange.

-At the time of the launch, its shares were priced at £19 each.
+At the time of the launch, its shares were priced at 10,915p each.
 This gave the car manufacturer a market valuation of over £4.3 billion.
 This put it firmly in reach of becoming a FTSE 100 company pretty-much overnight.
-Unfortunately, Aston Martin shares have been moving southwards ever since.
+Unfortunately, Aston Martin shares rapidly lost value.

 Aston Martin Dividend Information

 As is to be expected from a company that only went public in late 2018, Aston Martin is yet to pay any dividends.
 In the current COVID-19-related economic climate, this will likely be the case some for time.
 As a result, the only way that you will be able to make money from your Aston Martin investment is via capital gains.

 Whether or not you decide to buy Aston Martin shares should be dictated by your own in-depth research.
 With that said, if you are still undecided, below we list some of the reasons why an investment into the hallmark British car manufacturer could be worthwhile.

 As noted above, the result of the Aston Martin IPO was that the firm finished its fundraising campaign with a valuation of £4.3 billion.
 At the time of writing, this stands at less than £2 billion.
 With that in mind, you stand the chance to buy the shares a huge discount.